 Rooftop Solar Installation: Pros and Cons

 The most popular type of solar panel system, the rooftop installation frees up yard space and makes good use of the real estate that wouldn’t be utilized otherwise.
 Some reasons that homeowners prefer it include a lower initial investment, and it keeps the panels out of reach from unauthorized visitors.
-With access to advanced technology that delivers more power and capacity with aesthetic appeal, you can find a system that pleases you and meets your specifications at JP Solar & Electric.
+With access to advanced technology that delivers more power and capacity with aesthetic appeal, you can find a system that pleases you and meets your specifications at JP Electric & Solar.

 The installation requires fewer materials, and the process needs less labor that helps lower the cost.

 Building departments tend to grant permits more easily than ground-mounted systems require.

 They are installed with minimal disruption to your property.

 Your roof might be perfectly oriented to the sun for maximum exposure.